Go to product information

 AVAILABILITY

-You can see the current stock balance on the product page under a possible feature selection.
+You can see the up-to-date stock balance on the product page below any possible feature selection.
 Depending on the product, you can also pre-order an out-of-stock product or a larger quantity with an extended delivery time, or alternatively order an availability notification to your email.

-The delivery time for pre-ordered products is normally around 1-2 weeks, if there is no mention of a longer estimate on the product page.
+The delivery time for pre-ordered products is usually about 1-2 weeks, unless a longer estimate is mentioned on the product page.

-The Non-stop Freemotion Working Dog is suitable for all types of traction and can be converted into a harness with an attachment.
+Non-stop Freemotion Working Dog is suitable for all pulling sports and can be converted with an attachment to a tug harness.

-Freemotion is a highly popular sled dog harness that is suitable for many dog breeds and many sports.
-The WD or Working Dog version is even more versatile, as the Pulling Attachment WD can be added to it, making the combination a harness.
-The harness is intended for pulling from low.
+Freemotion is a very popular pulling harness that fits many dog breeds and sports.
+The WD or Working Dog version is even more versatile because an additional part Pulling Attachment WD can be added, making the combination a tug harness.
+The tug harness is intended for low-angle pulling.

-The color of the WD version is also suitable for service dogs.
+The WD version's coloring is also suitable for working dogs.

-The original Freemotion pulling harness is well suited for various types of pulling, but is designed especially with canicrossning, skijoring and dog cycling in mind.
-In these sports, the pull normally comes from the upper slope.
+The original Freemotion pulling harness is suitable for various pulling sports but is especially designed for canicross, skijoring, and bikejoring.
+In these sports, the pull usually comes from an upward angle.

-The Freemotion harness leaves the dog's airways very free.
-Thanks to the side straps and back length adjustment options, they are great for many dog breeds and individuals!
-Freemotion is practically a so-called a combination of traditional long husky harnesses and shorter pull harnesses.
-There is often a suitable size for dogs with shorter backs, as the side parts go up faster than in traditional X-back harnesses.
-Thanks to the adjustable length of the back, it still won't be short even for taller dogs.
+Freemotion harnesses leave the dog's airways very free.
+Thanks to the side strap and back length adjustment options, they fit well many dog breeds and individuals!
+Freemotion is practically a combination of traditional long husky harnesses and shorter pulling harnesses.
+It often has a suitable size for shorter-backed dogs as the side parts rise faster than in traditional X-back pulling harnesses.
+Thanks to the adjustable back length, it still doesn't end up too short for longer-bodied dogs.

-Choosing the size of the Non-stop Freemotion WD sled dog harness for your dog
+Non-stop Freemotion WD pulling harness size selection for your dog

-First of all, compare your dog's weight and size category with the reference weight and breed examples mentioned in the size chart.
-Once you've settled on a potential harness size based on these, see what size the neck opening of that harness is.
-Divide this measurement by two and take a length of measuring tape in your hands.
-The tape measure should be flexible, don't use a metal tape measure.
-Pro tip: If you don't have a tape measure, you can use a pre-measured shoelace or charger cord, for example.
+First, compare your dog's weight and size category to the reference weight and breed examples in the size chart.
+Once you have roughly identified the potential harness size based on these, look at the neck opening size of that harness.
+Divide this measurement by two and take a piece of measuring tape that length in your hands.
+The tape should be flexible; do not use a metal tape measure.
+Pro tip: If you don't have a fabric tape, you can use a pre-measured shoelace or a charger cable, for example.

-• Example: Your dog is 34 kg standing.
-The potential size would seem to be size 7 based on the weight and breed.
-According to the table, the neck opening seems to be 53 cm.
-So take a 26.5 cm piece from the tape measure.
+• Example: Your dog is a 34-kilogram standing dog.
+The potential size based on weight and breed seems to be size 7.
+According to the chart, the neck opening is 53 cm.
+So take a 26.5 cm piece of measuring tape.

-Measure the length of the measuring tape from the very top of the tip of the dog's sternum to the neck to the front of the shoulder blades.
-The measuring tape should be in a very tight straight line, so that it runs completely on the front side of the dog's shoulders - just like the neck opening of the pulling harness should stay even with a proper pull.
-You can see the point in question in the picture below.
-Is that measure exactly enough?
-Good, then the neckline of that size is probably very close to the correct fit.
+Place a piece of measuring tape from the very top edge of the dog's breastbone tip to the neck in front of the shoulder blades.
+The measuring tape should be tight and straight so that it runs entirely in front of the dog's shoulders - just as the neck opening of the pulling harness should stay in proper position even under strong pull.
+You can see this spot in the picture below.
+Is this measurement just enough?
+Good, then the neck opening of that size is probably very close to a proper fit.

 Size/